Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

-In the multi-copy setting ($\nu > 1$), several measurement strategies can be employed (for details, see Ref.~\cite{suzuki2020quantum}): (i)~{\it Local measurements} (also known as uncorrelated or repetitive measurements), where the same measurement is independently applied to each copy of the state; (ii)~{\it Adaptive measurements}, where each copy is measured locally, but the choice of future measurement may depend on the outcomes of previous measurements based on feedback operations; (iii)~{\it Separable measurements}, which are more general than adaptive measurements but use non-entangled measurements across copies~\cite{chitambar2014everything}; (iv)~{\it Collective measurements} (also called global or joint measurements), are performed on joint state $\vr_{\vec{\theta}}^{\otimes \nu}$ as a whole, potentially using entangled measurements across the $\nu$ copies.
-These four possible measurement strategies differ in implementation complexity and achievable estimation precision, where collective measurements generally offer higher estimation precision than the other strategies.
+In the multi-copy setting ($\nu > 1$), several measurement strategies are employed (for details, see Ref.~\cite{suzuki2020quantum}): (i)~Local measurements (also known as uncorrelated or repetitive measurements), where the same measurement is independently applied to each copy of the state; (ii)~Adaptive measurements, where each copy is measured locally, but the choice of future measurement may depend on the outcomes of previous measurements based on feedback operations; (iii)~Separable measurements, where classical mixtures of local positive operators across the $\nu$ copies are considered~\cite{chitambar2014everything}; (iv)~Collective measurements (also called global or joint measurements), are performed on joint state $\vr_{\vec{\theta}}^{\otimes \nu}$ as a whole, using entangled measurements across the $\nu$ copies.
+These four measurement strategies differ in implementation complexity and achievable estimation precision, with collective measurements generally providing higher precision than the other strategies.